PlushZ/gtn-downloader/README.md

 * via the OneData client and an read-only accessToken (see below)
 * or via the OneData file-source plugin for example via the [European Galaxy server](https://usegalaxy.eu/)

-To access the GTN vie OneData or include it in your Galaxy server use the following public read-only accessToken and configuration.
+To access the GTN via OneData or include it in your Galaxy server use the following public read-only accessToken and configuration.
 ```yaml
 - type: onedata
   id: gtn_public_onedata